Seasonal affective disorder treatment: Choosing a light therapy box

 Seasonal affective disorder (SAD) is a type of depression that typically occurs each year during fall and winter.
-Light therapy boxes can offer effective treatment for SAD.
-Light box therapy may be effective on its own.
-Or, light therapy may be more effective when it's combined with another SAD treatment, such as an antidepressant medication or psychological counseling (psychotherapy).
+Use of a light therapy box can offer relief.
+But for some people, light therapy may be more effective when combined with another SAD treatment, such as an antidepressant or psychological counseling (psychotherapy).

 See more In-depth

 - AskMayoExpert.
-What is light therapy for seasonal affective disorder (SAD) and winter blues?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Seasonal affective disorder (SAD).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.

 - Kurlansik SL, et al. Seasonal affective disorder.
 American Family Physician.
 2012;86:1037.